AlexeyZavar/all2bat/README.md

 # all2bat
+All2Bat - tool that converts any file to *.bat*
+# HotKeys
-Press ALT+F1 or ALT+F2 to clear logs.
+ALT+F1 or ALT+F2 to clear logs.
+ALT+F3 to debug mode.